 10. Sundowners on the Beach

 Nothing says “I’m on vacation” like sipping a fruity cocktail while you watch sunset on a tropical island.
-As such, sundowners on the beach easily make our list of the best things to do in Koh Lanta.
+Sundowners on the beach easily make our list of the best things to do in Koh Lanta.

 The entire west coast of the island is perfect for watching the sun dip below the horizon.
 Grab a few beers from a local mini-market and plop down in the sand, or take a seat in one of the many bars and restaurants that line the big beaches.

-11. 4 Island Tour to the Emerald Cave
+11. Four Island Tour to the Emerald Cave

 Swim through the pitch-black 80m-long passageway with the help of a flashlight and your tour guide.
 Once you make it through, you’re greeted by a secret lagoon and towering limestone cliffs.
 This is a travel experience you’ll be talking about for years to come!